Ask the Expert: how have attitudes toward credit card rewards shifted in the current environment?

 Brands are becoming more customer-centric and focused on personalized engagement.

-We sat down with our CPO of Loyalty and Rewards, Nancy Gordon, to learn more about the ways in which customer perspectives on loyalty have shifted post-pandemic and considering the current environment.
+We sat down with our former CPO of Loyalty and Rewards, Nancy Gordon, to learn more about the ways in which customer perspectives on loyalty have shifted post-pandemic and considering the current environment.

 Loyalty is all about customer relationships.
 With any relationship, there are friction points and ups and downs.